kdlovett/keith-website/index.md

 This is going to (hopefully) serve as a place in virtual space where I can declutter my brain a bit.

-I apologize in advance if it doesn't seem like the most organized website around; for some reason it took me the first twenty years of my life to realize that I am probably a somewhat messy thinker.
+I apologize in advance if it doesn't seem like the most organized website around; I'm kind of a messy thinker.

 In any case, maybe you will enjoy perusing some of the ideas or information here, so, have at it!